Hardebayho/jadebayo/content/post/opengl-tutorial-1.md

     Once the file is downloaded, extract the file to a suitable location.
 Copy src/glad.c file to your project or add it to the list of files to be built by your build system.
 Take the contents of the include directory and add it to your project or add it to the list of include directories of your build system.
 Once this is done, we're ready to start working.

     Create a main.cpp file in your project and add it to your build system.
-Include the following headers:
+Include the following headers and declare these functions:
     ```c++
     #include "glad/glad.h"
     #include <GLFW/glfw3.h>
     #include <stdio.h>

+    /// This is called when the app starts up.
+    /// Initialize everything you need here
+    void initialize();

+    /// This gets called every frame to update the display
+    void update();

+    /// This gets called when we want to close our application
+    /// Free whatever resources you need to here
+    void dispose();
     ```
     Next, create an ```int main() {}``` function to define our program entry point.
 Inside the main function, do the following:
     ```c++